We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(N) - where N is the number of nodes in the tree, as we need to visit each node once.
-Space Complexity: O(H) - where H is the height of the tree, due to the recursion stack in DFS.
+Time Complexity: O(n) - We visit each node exactly once.
+Space Complexity: O(h) - The space used is proportional to the height of the tree due to the recursion stack.

 Solution